Hack Wilson: Early life and minor leagues

-Lewis Robert Wilson was born April 26, 1900, in the Pennsylvania steel mill town of Ellwood City, north of Pittsburgh.
-His mother, Jennie Kaughn, 16, was an unemployed drifter from Philadelphia; his father, Robert Wilson, 24, was a steel worker.
-His parents never married; both were heavy drinkers, and in 1907 his mother died of appendicitis at the age of 24.
+According to biographical information, Lewis Robert Wilson was born April 26, 1900, in the Pennsylvania steel mill town of Ellwood City, north of Pittsburgh.
+His mother, Jennie Kaughn, 16, was an unemployed drifter from Philadelphia.

+According to civil records, his mother was "Jennie Kuhn", who married Hazen Caldwell in Ellwood City on 29 January 1900, apparently while pregnant.
+She gave birth to a son recorded as "Louis Caldwell" in Beaver County a few months later.
+By the time of the 1900 census, Hazen Caldwell was living with his father and siblings in Ellwood City on 8 June 1900, listed as still married.
+On 9 June 1900, 17-year-old Mrs. Jennie Caldwell (still married) and her son, Lewis (said to be born in April) were living with her father in North Sewickley Township, along with Robert Wilson (already married), a steel worker listed as a boarder.
+She was a heavy drinker, and in 1907 died of appendicitis at the age of 24.
+Her death certificate continued to list her under the name "Caldwell", so she evidently never married Robert.

 In 1916, Wilson left school to take a job at a locomotive factory, swinging a sledge hammer for four dollars a week.
 Although only tall, he weighed 195 lb with an 18-inch neck, and feet that fit into size 5 1/2 shoes.
 Sportswriter Shirley Povich later observed that he was "built along the lines of a beer keg, and was not wholly unfamiliar with its contents."
 While his unusual physique was considered an oddity at the time, his large head, tiny feet, short legs, and broad, flat face are now recognized as hallmarks of fetal alcohol syndrome.
+In the 1920 census, he was living with Robert H Wilson in Leiperville, Ridley Township.

 In 1921, Wilson moved to Martinsburg, West Virginia, to join the Martinsburg Mountaineers of the Class "D" Blue Ridge League.
 After breaking his leg while sliding into home plate during his first professional game, he was moved from the catcher's position to the outfield.
 In 1922, he met Virginia Riddleburger, a 34-year-old office clerk; they married the following year.
 In 1923, playing for the "B" division Portsmouth Truckers, he led the Virginia League in hitting with a .388 batting average.
 Late in the season, New York Giants manager John McGraw purchased his contract from Portsmouth for $10,500.